 From 27 Dec – 1 Jan inclusive

-The Festival is offering an interpreting booking service, where you can book an Auslan interpretor.
+The Festival is offering an interpreting service, where you can book an Auslan interpreter.
 If you want to book an Interpreter throughout the festival please SMS 0408 384 286 and tell us:

 - Your name